apache/airflow/docs/faq.rst

   it in the main view in the UI, but you should be able to see it in the ``Menu -> Browse ->Task Instances``.

-- Are the dependencies for the task met.
+- Are the dependencies for the task met?
 The task instances directly upstream from the task need to be in a ``success`` state.
 Also, if you have set ``depends_on_past=True``, the previous task instance needs to have succeeded (except if it is the first run for that task).